-On this International Women's Day, we find that women in science today are passionate for the field, undertake tasks with great responsibility, frequently work in high pressure situations and they wouldn't want it any other way.
+On this International Women's Day, we find that women in science today are passionate for the field, undertake tasks with great responsibility, frequently work in high pressure situations, and they wouldn't want it any other way.
 Lene Norderhaug, a CERN fellow working on software development, thinks this day can be an opportunity to continue the growth of women in the field.
-"If more women are needed in the higher positions, then we have to make sure that women try for these jobs, suggest that they apply, show them that this is a good place to work."
+"If more women are desirable in the higher positions, then we have to make sure that women try for these jobs, suggest that they apply, show them that this is a good place to work."
 Looking back on 100 years of International Women's Day, we have come from only one woman at a conference to representing twenty percent of the field.
 Where will we be in the next 20 years?
 "Twenty years is too long of a perspective for me", Lene says, "but in five years, I hope to have my PhD and my second job at CERN.
 We like it here!"